 Science has changed our lives and is vital to the world’s future prosperity.
-A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
-At Kingsnorth, science is taught through a rich block of lessons, which are well-planned to combine knowledge, understanding and scientific enquiry skills.
+A high-quality Science Education provides the foundations for understanding the world, through the specific disciplines of biology, chemistry and physics.
+At Kingsnorth CEP School, Science is taught through a rich block of lessons, which are well-planned to combine knowledge, understanding and scientific enquiry skills.

 Science in Foundation Stage